 When factors other than atmospheric carbon dioxide, such as improper or inadequate curing are suspected of causing the carbonation, other tests can be employed.

-“In those cases, petrographic examination of can include various acidic reaction coloration testing, microscopic examination and potentially X-ray diffraction,” Osborne said.
+“In those cases, petrographic examination of [the sample] can include various acidic reaction coloration testing, microscopic examination and potentially X-ray diffraction,” Osborne said.

 Resisting carbonation and its effects

 To avoid carbonation, remember that it’s more prevalent in concrete with a high w/cm, high water content, low cement content, or where a short curing period or inappropriate curing methods are used.

 Concrete containing large quantities of supplementary cementitious materials, namely fly ash or slag, may also experience an increased rate of carbonation when compared to concrete with the same w/cm made without SCMs.
 Typically, concrete containing SCMs gains strength at a lower rate than conventional portland cement concrete, therefore additional curing time may be required for concrete containing SCMs to ensure sufficient carbonation resistance.